ratwolfzero/hopalong_python/README.md

 ### Special Constellations and Edge Cases of the Attractor

-Despite using the copysign function, some parameter sets will still lead to periodic or near-periodic orbits instead of intricate patterns, such as:
+Certain parameter sets lead to periodic or near-periodic orbits, even when using the copysign function.
+These scenarios often result in high-density cycles, where a small subset of pixels is repeatedly visited.
+Such cycles frequently occur at the attractor's boundary.

+Example Parameter Sets:

-- Set 1: a = p , b = 0, c = 0
+- 1: *a = p , b = 0, c = 0*

-- Set 2: a = p, b = 0, c = p
+- 2: *a = p, b = 0, c = p*

-- Set 3: a = p, b = p, c = 0
+- 3: *a = p, b = p, c = 0*

-Here, ( p ) is a constant parameter that remains the same within each of these sets.
+Here,*p* is a constant parameter, unchanged within each set.

-In these cases, you may observe high-density cycles, where a relatively small number of pixels are hit repeatedly, suggesting that the system is likely settling into periodic orbits.
-Additionally, many of these "high-density cycle pixels" tend to be located at the boundaries of the attractor extents.
+Case Analysis: Parameter Set 3 (*a=p,b=p,c=0*)

-For example, with parameter set (3) the Hopalong equations are given by:
+For this parameter set, the Hopalong equations are:

 $$
 \large